Learning how to dry hair without damage can help avoid unnecessary deterioration to your hair.

 If you plan on using straightening irons, take the extra time to make sure that your hair is completely dry.

 Much like a blow dryer, too much heat on wet hair can cause damage, so it’s important to give your hair time to dry completely before you start styling it.
-Otherwise, steam trapped inside the fibre can expand like a balloon, permanently damaging the hair.
+Otherwise, steam trapped inside the fiber can expand like a balloon, permanently damaging the hair.